The Unofficial CISSPforum FAQ

 Please be tolerant of others.
 We are not all on your wavelength.
 Some of us barely even speak your language (and you’ve probably

 never even heard of ours).
-CISSPforum is a global melting pot, so please don’t post anything racist, sexist, elitist or any other kind of ist and please don’t fan the flames beneath.
+CISSPforum is a global melting pot, so please don’t post anything racist, sexist, elitist or any other kind of ist and please don’t fan the flames.

 2.2 Is it safe to post my first message?

 Of course!
 We’re all friends here!
-To the ~5,700 CISSPforum lurkers, we say: de-cloak and bathe us liberally in your knowledge and
+To the few thousand CISSPforum lurkers, we say: de-cloak and bathe us liberally in your

 There’s a special CISSPforum rule for Those Who Have Never Posted (you know who you are - we call you the Forum Virgins).